 - Zinc, found in oysters, crab, lobster, beef and poultry, pumpkin seeds, cashews, almonds, and legumes.

 - Selenium, found in Brazil nuts, organ meats, mushrooms, seeds (such as sunflower, sesame, and flax), broccoli, cabbage, spinach, seafood (especially tuna, salmon, halibut, sardines, and shrimp), ham, beef, and chicken.

 Phase I activity can get particularly ramped up from a high intake of alcohol, cigarettes, drugs, or caffeine, as well as a high absorption of enterotoxins due to compromised gut health.
 So, both antioxidant and cofactor (those vitamins and minerals needed for cytochrome p450 enzymes to do their job) requirements increase when these substances are ingested in large quantities or with high frequency!

 Since Phase II involves attaching new molecules to toxins, the raw building blocks for those molecules are a dietary must-have.
 If they’re in short supply, the liver can’t adequately neutralize toxins and make them water-soluble enough to excrete!
 The most important players here are certain amino acids and sulfur, including:

-- Glycine (to complete glycination), found in gelatin and bone broth, collagen, connective tissue attached to bones and meat, pork feet/skin/ears, pastrami, organ meats, crustaceans, and poultry.
+- Glycine (to complete glycination), found in gelatin and bone broth, connective tissue attached to bones and meat, pork feet/skin/ears, pastrami, organ meats, crustaceans, and poultry.

 - Glutamine, found in beef, pork, chicken, seafood, organ meats, spinach, and parsley.
 (Because glutamine is heat-sensitive, the most bioavailable sources are raw—such as sushi and raw spinach.)